 - Jiuxiang caves are the only ones, so far, where I could bring my tripod.
 If you like photography is a great place to take good pictures.

 - It takes about 3 hours to visit Jiuxiang.
 Keep it in mind if you have other plans.
 If you also want to visit the Stone Forest it’s a good idea to spend a night in Shilin.
-You can find some good deals on Booking.com.
+This is the only hotel in the area.

 - Read my travel guide to China here.